singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 *Q2: How do we deal with conflicting information?*

 We have some information stored in the  computer's memory and some in the  database.
 What happens if they get  out of sync?
-Which one is"right"?
+Which one is "right"?

 *Q3: How do we make our server scale?*